 A character becomes dual-classed when he changes class for the first time and thereafter enjoys the benefits of both classes simultaneously.
 A dual-classed cleric is always restricted in his choice of weaponry and a dual-classed magic-user (other than an elf, who may act as a magic-user while wearing magical armor) must always go unarmored.
-A dual-classed thief is always restricted to leather armor.
+A dual-classed thief (if these are used) is always restricted to leather armor.